jsnhall/jasonhall.io/content/blog/10-things-i-want-to-improve-learn-in-2019.md

 ## 3. Redux

-[Redux](https://redux.js.org/), a predictable state container for JavaScript apps, has been one of those things that I've wanted to learn for awhile, but I never really had a use for it until now.
+[Redux](https://redux.js.org/), a predictable state container for JavaScript apps, has been one of those things that I've wanted to learn for a while, but I never really had a use for it until now.
 My applications are becoming more complex and it's apparent to me that utilizing Redux will be essential.

 **Resources**